Session Type(s): Featured Panel

 The stereotype of the absent Black father gained currency in the 1960s as the political advancements of the civil rights movement failed to translate into economic and social progress for everyday Black Americans.
 Social science research turned away from structural explanations for inequality toward a search for behavioral causes.
 Join us for a powerful conversation with Black fathers, uncles and sons whose lives have been impacted by police violence and hear how they are fighting against this pervasive stereotype of the absent Black father.

-Cephus “Uncle Bobby X” Johnson, attended San Francisco State University as a undergraduate studying Ethic Studies and Black Studies.
-He is presently a Computer System Engineer in Silicon Valley, California.
-Cephus is a US military veteran.
+Cephus “Uncle Bobby X” Johnson, attended San Francisco State University as an undergraduate studying Ethic Studies and Black Studies.
+He is currently a computer systems engineer in Silicon Valley and is a U.S. military veteran.

-Uncle Bobby X, is a social justice activist at the forefront of ending police violence in America.
-After his nephew, Oscar Grant was murdered by a Bart police officer in 2009, Cephus has founded four grassroots social justice organizations.
-Presently, Co-Founder and CEO of Love Not Blood Campaign, the Oscar Grant Foundation, California Families United 4 Justice, and the National Families United 4 Justice Network- a growing nationwide collective of 600 families impacted by police violence.
+He is a social justice activist at the forefront of ending police violence in America.
+After his nephew Oscar Grant was murdered by a BART officer in 2009, Cephus founded four grassroots social justice organizations—Love Not Blood Campaign, the Oscar Grant Foundation, California Families United 4 Justice, and the National Families United 4 Justice Network, a growing nationwide collective of 600 families impacted by police violence.

 Michael Roosevelt is a trained psychotherapist with undergraduate and graduate degrees in psychology from San Francisco State University.
 He completed post-graduate training in clinical psychology at Children’s Hospital, Oakland, California, where he treated children and families and conducted psychological assessments and personality evaluations.